neesssam/Chatbot_Adventure-A_Java_Story/README.md

+Simple code that asks for user input and generates a fun story based on the responses.
+It prompts the user for their hometown, favorite pre-packaged food, and other details to create a unique and entertaining narrative.
+With its engaging storyline and interactive prompts, this project was a great way to learn Java programming while having fun.

 # Chatbot Adventure: A Java Story

 Embark on a journey of coding adventure by creating a fun, personalized and interactive story!
 This is a simple, beginner Java code that is designed to take you on an exciting ride through a land far, far away, where two young software developers are on a mission to create the next big thing in the world of tech!